Xometry raises $75M Series E to expand custom manufacturing marketplace – TechCrunch

 “COVID has reinforced the need for distributed manufacturing and our platform enables that by empowering these local manufacturers, and because we’re using technology to do it, as COVID has unfolded […] and as continents have shut down, and even specific states in the United States have shut down, our platform has allowed customers to autocorrect and shift work to other locations,” he explained

 What’s more, companies could take advantage of the platform to manufacture critical personal protective equipment.
-“One of the beauties of our platform was when COVID hit customers could come to our platform and suddenly access this tremendous amount of manufacturing capacity to produce this much-needed PPP,” he said.
+“One of the beauties of our platform was when COVID hit customers could come to our platform and suddenly access this tremendous amount of manufacturing capacity to produce this much-needed PPE,” he said.

 Xometry makes money by facilitating the sale between the buyer and producer.
 They help set the price and then make money on the difference between the cost to produce and how much the buyer was willing to pay to have it done.